ot-adam-moon/GITLatest/README.md

  * <code>git clone</code> for all projects
  * runs run_me_first.bat for each project

-What if i only want to run a command for one project?
+What if I only want to run a command for one project?
 =====================================================

 add an argument to your command indicating the project you want